MrVideo/boredom-blog/content/notes/aca24/_index.md

 layout: 'subhome'
 ---

 These notes are from the *Advanced Computer Architectures* course I attended in 2024.
+I mainly wrote them while studying from the book "*Computer Architecture - A quantitative approach*" by John Hennessy and David Patterson.

 - [Data dependencies](aca24-data-dependencies)
 - [Pipelining](aca24-pipelining)